jeannegreulich/simp-doc/docs/getting_started_guide/ISO_Build/Environment_Preparation.rst

 =======================

 A non-root user should be used to build the simp iso.
-The preparation is didvided into two parts.
-The first, System Configuration, must be done by a user with root privileges.
+The preparation is divided into two parts.
+The first, System Configuration, must be done by a user with sudo privileges.
 The second, User Configuration, must be done any user who is going to build the iso on the system.

 System Configuration
 --------------------